LJTalks/my-coding-journey/README.md

 Welcome to **My Coding Journey**!
 This project documents my path as I transition into the world of coding, social media management, content creation, and freelancing.

-It's a work in progress, so if sections are not behaving as they should please be patient and visit again soon.
-My next job is to get the contact page up and running!
+It's a work in progress, so if sections are not behaving as they should please feel free to [contact me](https://ljtalks.github.io/my-coding-journey/pages/contact.html) to let me know.

+Bear in mind some of the technologies  plan to use in this project, I have not yet covered.
+I will continue to document my learning journey as I update the site!

+Thank you for your interest and support.

 ## Table of Contents